 - Product Experts.
 Join Google’s super-user community of product experts who love using Google products, and helping others in the Google help communities.

 - Public Data Explorer.
 Search through databases from around the world, including the World Bank, OECD, Eurostat and the U.S. Census Bureau.

 - Project Loon.
-Project Loon are balloons travelling on the edge of space.
+Project Loon balloons travelling on the edge of space.
 Designed to give Internet access to people in rural, and remote areas worldwide.
 Announced as a Google project in 2013.

 - Python Class.
 For people with little programming experience who want to learn Python.
 Includes written materials, lecture videos, and lots of code exercises.
 2014.